ukarroum/ykarroum-blog/blog/_posts/2020-11-21-intobject.md

 The file we're interessted in is : `longobject.c`

-For the rest of this article, we'll revisit some of the most used operations/functions related to integer.
+For the rest of this article, we'll revisit some of the most used operations/functions related to integers.

 #### MEDIUM_VALUE(x)